-You can simply substitute it with a large flat pan and fry the mushrooms in batches.
+You can substitute it with a large flat pan and fry the mushrooms in batches.

-Use herbs of your choice, drizzle with olive oil and you have a good classic tapas ready to be consumed along with a cold draft beer!
+Use herbs of your choice, drizzle with olive oil, and you have good classic tapas ready to be consumed along with a cold draft beer!

 Read full recipe: SETAS A LA PLANCHA

 You can call it Spanish omelet, potato omelet, tortilla de papas, pincho de tortilla, tortilla de patatas or Tortilla Española.
 It is all used to describe one of the traditional Spanish Tapas foods.

 Tortilla Española is tasty and simple.
 In fact, it is among the easy Spanish appetizer recipes I have come to love.

 If going the traditional route, this dish is basically eggs, potatoes, and salt.
 Doneness is dependent on your preference; some like their eggs runny while others prefer theirs dry.

 Tortilla Española is enjoyed not just as a tapas dish.
 Because it does not require you to heat it before eating, the dish can be part of your picnic basket and can be enjoyed even at room temperature.